UKCloud/documentation/articles/vmware/vmw-sco-vls.md

 - For customers on a Fixed Price package, the Usage Meter is required for audit purposes and to determine when an uncommitted provision would be a lower cost.

 - For customers on a Fully Metered package, the Usage Meter captures all the VMware usage covered by the VLS agreement during the month and creates a report with the number of units consumed for each VMware bundle.
 This report of total units is used by UKCloud to calculate the customer's invoice for each month and enables the customer to be flexible on what they use in any given month, rather than be committed up front.

-- Horizon reporting is manually provided at the end of each month by capturing the 'maximum concurrency' reported int eh Horizon portal.
+- Horizon reporting is manually provided at the end of each month by capturing the 'maximum concurrency' reported in the Horizon portal.

 - If both Fixed Price and Fully Metered elements exist in the same environment, then it will be necessary to deploy two Usage Meters.